Mexico in the OTI Festival 1981: Official album

 Las 10 finalistas del Festival OTI 81 is the official compilation album of the tenth edition of the Mexican National OTI Festival, released by RCA Victor in 1981.
 The vinyl LP features the studio version of the ten songs qualified for the national final.

 At the OTI Festival

 On 5 December 1981, the OTI Festival was held at the National Auditorium in Mexico City, hosted by Televisa, and broadcast live throughout Ibero-America.
 Yoshio performed "Lo que pasó, pasó" in position 16, placing third with 22 points, tying with the entry from the United States, out of 21 competing entries.

 Voting

-Each participating broadcaster assembled a jury who awarded 5–1 points to their five favourite songs in order of preference.
+Each participating broadcaster, or group of broadcasters that jointly participated representing a country, assembled a jury who awarded 5–1 points to their five favourite songs in order of preference.
+Janet Arceo was the spokesperson who announced the Mexican jury's vote.